The Hidden Fear Behind “What Do They Think of Me?”

 So you keep shape-shifting.
 You keep handing your identity over to everyone else, and slowly lose track of who you are.

 If you relate to this, you already know how emotionally unstable this way of living can be.
-Over time, it can also create a deeper kind of ache: a sense of disconnection from your own life—like you’re doing everything “right,” but it’s getting harder and harder to feel fulfilled.
+Over time, it can create a deeper kind of ache, a sense of disconnection from your own life.
+You feel like you’re doing everything “right,” but it’s getting harder and harder to feel fulfilled.

 The solution is learning how to separate who you are from how you’re perceived.

-To take ownership of your own reality again.
-To treat your perspective as real and valid—not a problem to manage.
+To take ownership of your reality again.
+To treat your perspective as real and valid, not a problem to manage.
 To come back to yourself, even when someone else would prefer you to be different.

 Because your job isn’t to become easy to be around.